-The American Academy of Child and Adolescent Psychiatry and the American Academy of Pediatrics have developed practice parameters describing the assessment and treatment of children and adolescents with attention-deficit/hyperactivity disorder (ADHD) based on the current scientific evidence and the clinical consensus of ADHD experts in the field.
+The American Academy of Pediatrics (AAP) and the American Academy of Child and Adolescent Psychiatry (AACAP) have developed practice parameters for the assessment and treatment of children and adolescents with attention-deficit/hyperactivity disorder (ADHD) based on the current scientific evidence and the clinical consensus of ADHD experts in the field.

 AAP Clinical Practice Guidelines

 Clinical Practice Guideline for the Diagnosis, Evaluation, and Treatment of Attention-Deficit/Hyperactivity Disorder in Children and Adolescents